Updated February, 2014.

-“Is there an app for that?” has become part of the general vernacular.
-Don’t think so?
-Try searching on that particular question and see how many results you get.
+These days, “Is there an app for that?” is not just part of the general vernacular, the question has become almost rhetorical.
+With few exceptions, the answer is expected to be yes.
+Surprise (annoyance even) is a common reaction if it turns out there is no app for a particular need.
 With Google, Facebook, Android, and Apple regularly dominating media headlines, developers own the “sexy job du jour” title.

-So it’s no surprise there’s been discussion in the social sphere recently about whether GIS professionals—analysts, specialists, technicians, and others—should add programming to their list of must-have skills.
+So it’s no surprise there’s been lots of conversation about whether GIS professionals—analysts, specialists, technicians, and others—should add programming to their list of must-have skills.
 And how much weight are organizations giving to programming expertise when evaluating GIS job candidates?

 The fact is that a lot of GIS professionals have been enthusiastic about programming for a long time.
 If you attend any Esri event, you’re almost guaranteed to overhear some power ARC/INFO user fondly reminisce about jamming with AML (ARC Macro Language).
 If there are former ArcView 3.x users in the room, Avenue talk rules.
 When ArcGIS came on the scene, many GIS professionals embraced VBA.

 Given this strong tradition, the current conversation should focus not on whether GIS professionals should cultivate a programming language, but which languages and which platforms will help them do their jobs faster or better.
 The main reason to learn a programming language is to accomplish something, after all.